 To make homemade strawberry cupcakes, first you need to cook down the strawberries.
 This maximizes the strawberry flavor without using Jello and without adding too much liquid to the batter.

 Once that’s cooling, make the cupcake batter.
 Cream together your butter and sugar.

-Next, beat in your egg whites and vanilla.
+Next, scrape down your bowl then beat in your egg whites and vanilla.
 You’re adding the egg whites like you would with a whole egg.
 You do NOT need to whip them separately into a meringue.

 To finish the cupcake batter, add the dry ingredients alternately with the milk, adding the flour in 3 additions and the milk in 2 additions (begin and end with dry ingredients).